mobily-enterprises/simpleschema/README.md

 ## "Class" (or "constructor function") functions

-The "Class" itself has the methods `clone()` and `makeId()` available.
+The "Class" itself has the method `makeId()` available.
 They are useful as "Class" functions as they might get used by an application while _creating_ an object.

 # Driver-specific Mixins